The Ultimate Guide to Maximizing Living Space at Camp

 Enter storage products.
 Those handy little solutions that can turn a potentially messy disaster area into a spacious and organized palace.
 Ok, maybe not a palace, but if you can find some space to sit down and plan a raid, you’re doing well :-)

-Storage products generally come in 3 main types: “Under the Bed”, “Closet Optimizers” and “Over the Door”.
-We are going to analyze each type and look at the pros and cons to help you decide what makes the most sense for your needs.
+You probably will need and want storage products everywhere – under and around your bed, in your closet, over the door and for the shower and laundry.
+Let’s look at the pros and cons to help you decide what makes the most sense for your needs.

 Remember when your mom told you to clear the floor in your room and you shoved everything under your bed?
 Well that was an early form of under your bed storage.
 The problem with that method was that you couldn't exactly find what you needed afterwards (you didn't even know what you shoved there).
 Thanks to (not so) modern technology there are great solutions for using that under-utilized space under your bed for the stuff you don’t need constant access to.

-For a start you can increase the space under your bed using bed risers which are simply placed under the legs or wheels of your bed frame to add a few inches of height.
-You can then use a foldable or hard plastic underbed storage box to keep things like food, extra towels and blankets or sweaters folded away nice and neatly until you next need them.
-The underbed storage bags come in all sizes are are generally clear so you can see exactly what you put there without having to take everything out.
+For a start you can increase the space under your bed using bed risers, which are simply placed under the legs or wheels of your bed frame to add a few inches of height.
+You can then use a foldable underbed storage bag or a hard plastic underbed storage box to keep things like food, extra towels and blankets or sweaters folded away nice and neatly until you next need them.
+The underbed storage options are generally clear so you can see exactly what you put there without having to take everything out.

-Pros of under bed storage: Use space that is generally underutilized.
+Pros of under & around your bed storage: Use space that is generally underutilized.

-Cons of under bed storage: Sometimes can be difficult to get to depending on layout of room and furniture, may be shared if you sleep on a bunk bed.
+Cons of under & around your bed storage: Sometimes can be difficult to get to depending on layout of room and furniture, may be shared if you sleep on a bunk bed.

 While you may not be able to change the physical size of your closet, you can use closet storage products to organize and optimize your drawers, shelves and hanging space.